|Nutritional Guidelines (per serving)|

 Add the chiles and raisins and blend into a smooth paste.

-Pour all the chicken broth except for 1/4 cup into a large cooking pot.
+Pour all of the chicken broth except for 1/4 cup into a large saucepan.

-In a separate small bowl, make a roux by mixing the masa with the reserved 1/4 cup chicken broth.
+In a separate small bowl, make a roux by whisking the masa with the reserved 1/4 cup of chicken broth.

 Stir the roux into the broth and whisk until smooth.

-Add the puréed ingredients to the pot.
-Simmer covered for 1 hour.
+Add the puréed ingredients to the pan.
+Cover and simmer for 1 hour.

-Uncover and continue cooking until mole has thickened to your liking.
+Uncover and continue cooking until the mole turns thick and aromatic.

-Traditional moles often contain 40 or so different ingredients and take multiple days to prepare.
+Traditional moles often contain 40 or more different ingredients and take multiple days to prepare.

-Fortunately, prepared mole paste—ready to eat after diluting and heating—are easy to find in supermarkets nowadays in and outside of Mexico.
+You can find prepared mole paste—ready to eat after diluting and heating—in supermarkets both within and outside of Mexico.